Select your preferred language and currency. You can update the settings at any time.

 This article walks through the main breaker types, how they operate in real plants, what can go wrong, and how to choose and coordinate them for safety and reliability.

+Industrial circuit breakers in power plants and heavy industry handle higher fault levels, harsher environmental conditions, and more demanding duty cycles than domestic devices.
 They are expected to clear large short-circuit currents quickly while still riding through high inrush currents and frequent switching of large motors and transformers.

 Three safety lenses define their job:

-In the background, engineers use standards as guardrails: IEC 60947-2 for low-voltage industrial circuit breakers; IEC 62271-100 for high-voltage breaker switchgear; IEC/IEEE 62271-37-013 for generator breakers; and NFPA 70E for arc-flash and electrical safety practices.
+IEC 60947-2 for low-voltage industrial circuit breakers; IEC 62271-100 for high-voltage breaker switchgear; IEC/IEEE 62271-37-013 for generator breakers; and NFPA 70E for arc-flash and electrical safety practices.

 A molded case breaker covers a wide range of currents, typically 10 A to 1,600 A or more, in a compact, insulated housing that withstands dust, moisture, and mechanical stress.